St. Louis Rams: Kroenke purchase of land for L.A. stadium

 On January 31, 2014, both the Los Angeles Times and the St. Louis Post-Dispatch reported that Rams owner Stan Kroenke purchased approximately 60 acre of land adjacent to the Forum in Inglewood, California for a purchase price rumored to be between $90 million and $100 million.
 Commissioner Roger Goodell represented that Mr. Kroenke informed the league of the purchase.
 As an NFL owner, any purchase of land in which a potential stadium could be built must be disclosed to the league.
 Kroenke subsequently announced plans to build an NFL stadium on the site, in connection with the owners of the adjacent 238 acre Hollywood Park site, Stockbridge Capital Group.
-This development further fueled rumors that the Rams intended to return its management and football operations to Southern California.
-The land had been originally intended for a Walmart Supercenter, but Walmart could not get the necessary permits to build it.
-Kroenke is married to Ann Walton Kroenke, who is a member of the Walton family, and many of Kroenke's real estate deals have involved Walmart properties.

 On January 5, 2015, the Los Angeles Times reported that Stan Kroenke and Stockbridge Capital Group were partnering up to develop a new NFL stadium on the Inglewood property owned by Kroenke.
 The project includes a stadium of 80,000 seats, and a performance venue of 6,000 seats, while reconfiguring the previously approved Hollywood Park plan for up to 890000 sqft of retail, 780000 sqft of office space, 2,500 new residential units, a 300-room hotel and 25 acre of public parks, playgrounds, open space and pedestrian and bicycle access.
 The stadium was projected to be ready by 2018.
-In lieu of this, St. Louis countered with a stadium plan for the north riverfront area of downtown, with the hope of keeping the Rams in the city.

 On February 24, 2015, the Inglewood City Council approved the stadium plan and the initiative, and construction began on the new stadium on December 21, 2015, on the former Hollywood Park site.